Staging the Suspension of Disbelief in Every Day Life

 How does fantasy fuel the way we interact and perform with objects in our daily lives?
-Why do some people fall in love with objects or end up marrying the Eifel tower?
+Why do some people fall in love with inanimate objects like buildings, bridges, or other structures?
 Where do sex toys and animism intersect?
-In Object/Fetish, we examine the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.
+In Object/Fetish, we explore the underpinnings of the suspension of disbelief and how objects are and can be fetishized in everyday life.

 I have presented Object/Fetish as both a 30 minute and a 3 hour artist talk with classroom discussions.
-Currently I am expanding the scope of Object/Fetish, creating a version suitable for a 10-15 session semester-long class.
+I am currently creating an expanded version of Object/Fetish, creating that could work for a 10-15 session semester-long class.

 This material is suitable for undergraduate and graduate-aged students.
 If you would like to see footage from my presentation at the University of Connecticut or an example curriculum, please contact me.

 - April 30, 2011 – H&H Arts Building, Transmodern Festival, (Baltimore, MD)

 - April 27, 2011 – Maryland Institute College of Art (Baltimore, MD)

 - April 1, 2011 – Puppetry & Post-Dramatic Performance